Thursday – February 21, 2019

 We offer more than 200 associate degree, technical diploma, certificate and apprenticeship programs.
 Our programs are crucial to the region's economic vitality and lead to a wide variety of career opportunities.
 Select programs are offered online, in an accelerated format, and in Spanish.

-Our graduates can be found in every career sector in the region: 92 percent of our associate degree graduates are employed within six months of graduation and their average salary is $40,710; 91 percent of our technical diploma graduates are employed within six months of graduation and their average salary is $32,530.
+Our graduates can be found in every career sector in the region: 95 percent of recent associate degree graduates were employed within six months of graduation and their average salary was $45,641; 89 percent of the technical diploma graduates were employed within six months of graduation and their average salary was $34,423.

-The cost of an MATC education is among the most affordable in Wisconsin and the MATC Foundation offers scholarships to help eligible students with their expenses.
+The cost of an MATC education is among the most affordable in Wisconsin and the MATC Foundation Inc. offers scholarships to help eligible students with their expenses.

 I invite you to learn more about our college and wish you all the best,